IVTore/Tore.Core/README.md

    - req.Content.Headers.Accept,
    - req.Content.Headers.ContentType.MediaType properties,
 When req.content is non null, content property of instance is ignored.
-Respective accept, mediaType of Com instance properties must be <b>empty</b>.
+Respective accept, mediaType of Com instance properties must be empty.

 Please read the comments on the code at least once for using this class efficiently.